Tree pivot-minors and linear rank-width: The Proof of Theorem

 We also use a tight version of Theorem~\ref{t-rs83}.
-We will use the fact that if a graph contains a minor isomorphic to $P_n$, then it contains a subgraph isomorphic to $P_n$ as well.
+We will use the fact that if a graph contains a minor isomorphic to $P_n$, then it also contains a subgraph isomorphic to $P_n$.

 \begin{theorem}[Bienstock, Robertson, Seymour, and Thomas~\cite{BienstockRST1991}] For every tree~$T$ on $n$ vertices, the class of $T$-minor-free graphs has path-width at most $n-2$. \end{theorem}

 We are now ready to prove Theorem~\ref{thm:pmdh}.